SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 {: data-executable="true" data-thebe-executable="true"}

 This function computes the probability of each coin outcome.
 Since we have a uniform distribution over two outcomes, each should have probability 0.5.
+The syntax `observer: given(c in Coin, wpp=1)` creates an `observer` agent who samples a value `c` from the `Coin` domain.
+The `wpp=1` means "with probability proportional to 1" - since both coin values get the same weight, this creates a uniform distribution.
+The `Pr[observer.c == _c]` syntax asks: "What's the probability that the observer's coin choice equals the value `_c`?"
+By convention, we will write variables with underscores like `_c` to indicate that these are the values we're building the distribution over.

-**Example 3: Conditioning**
+**Example 3: Events**

 Now let's consider flipping two coins and computing the probability that at least one comes up heads.
-This shows how we compute *conditional probabilities* in memo.

 ```python
 SampleSpaceTwoFlips = product(